leecher1337/ntvdmx64/readme.txt

       is built.
 5) Run mkrelease.bat to create a redistributable package in the release\ subdirectory
-6) Pack reelease-Directory as installation package for target machine.
+6) Pack release-Directory as installation package for target machine.

 How to install
 ==============
 Now you can install the NTVDM on the destination machine:
-Run install.bat with Admin-rights so that all files will be installed on the target machine and Registry patches will get applied.
+Run install.bat so that all files will be installed on the target machine and Registry patches will get applied.
 Afterwards you may need to reboot the machine to get the AppInit-DLL loaded into explorer, but it should already get loaded into the next GUI process